Neckarwestheim Nuclear Power Plant: Cooling towers

-In order to avoid overheating of the river Neckar, both blocks have cooling towers.
+In order to avoid overheating of the river Neckar, both blocks used cooling towers.
 These are not built in the usual way.

-Block I uses two rows of cell cooling towers.
-Each row has a length of 186.8 meters and a height of 18 meters.
-Block II uses a hybrid cooling tower with a height of 51.22 meters.
+Unit I used two rows of cell cooling towers.
+Each row had a length of 186.8 meters and a height of 18 meters.

+Unit II used a hybrid cooling tower with a height of 51.22 meters.
 It was originally going to use a wet cooling tower, but later it was decided to use dry cooling towers because it would have less effect on the environment though more expensive.
 This unique type of cooling tower causes the unique shape seen in pictures.